Pre-employment tests for Wind Turbine Service Technicians

 Assessments for Wind Turbine Service Technicians

-There are two tests recommended when hiring for wind turbine service technicians.
-The Wiesen Test of Mechanical Aptitude (WTMA) measures a candidate’s mechanical aptitude and looks at their ability to learn, operate, maintain, and repair machinery and equipment.
-Additionally, since windtechs work in dangerous situations, including with dangerous machinery and at great heights, a behavioral risk assessment is also recommended.
-The Workplace Productivity Profile (WPP) is used to evaluate an applicant's reliability and attitudes toward rule following and adherence to safety procedures.
+Criteria Corp recommends two assessments when hiring wind turbine service technicians.
+The Criteria Mechanical Reasoning Assessment (CMRA) measures a candidate’s mechanical reasoning and aptitude, focusing on their ability to understand and apply mechanical concepts, which is essential for operating, maintaining, and repairing machinery and equipment.
+Additionally, given that windtechs often work in hazardous conditions, including with dangerous machinery and at significant heights, a behavioral risk assessment is also advised.
+The Workplace Safety Profile (WSP) is utilized to evaluate an applicant's reliability and attitudes toward compliance with rules and adherence to safety protocols.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.